 - Incorporate a barrier-repairing oil or moisturizer to soothe and heal the skin.
 This is imperative when treating and preventing acne.

 - On active breakouts, we recommend a hydrocolloid pimple patch overnight or even during the day when you have your mask on.

-To learn more, check out our other posts about this condition:
+To learn more, check out our other posts about acne-related concerns:

 Everything you need to know — from scheduling to screening